 Many people who struggle in their relationships are unaware of how past traumas have affected their current state.
 Understanding the link between trauma and conflict, violence, and anger is key to the healing process.

-This class will give you a good understanding of how you got where you are so you can hold yourself accountable for the harm you have caused and begin to heal yourself and your relationships.
+This class, led by Certified Peer Support Specialists with similar lived experiences, will give you a good understanding of how you got where you are so you can hold yourself accountable for the harm you have caused and begin to heal yourself and your relationships.
 Tools to support healthy relationships and build resilience will be shared.

 This class required registration.